post-programming/post-programming/README.md

 So, below is the link for zoombombing: https://github.com/post-programming/post-programming/tree/archive/coronation

-Reading that coronation branch textual state and its hyperlinks would be enough grab for "Post-Programming".
+Reading coronation branch textual state and its hyperlinks would be enough grab for "Post-Programming".
 Though that snap is still most complete painting of "Post-Programming", besides me.

 Feel free to throw your doubts and communicate everything needed to publish me in your post-programming article.